 Here you can download the drum sheet music for free, all feedback and comments are greatly appreciated.

 Love Is Stronger Than Justice(The Munificent Seven) is the second track of the album Ten Summoner’s Tales (1993) by Sting, with the great Vinnie Colaiuta on drums.
 The interesting stuff of the song are the two different time signatures during the verse/intro and the chorus section.

 The Verse/Intro groove is in 7/8, the snare is played on the third and the seventh eight note, the bass drum part changes during the intro and the verse; on the verse is played on the one, the and of four and six.
 “Saint Augustine in Hell” from the same album have a similar groove (but with a difference regarding the cymbal pattern).

 During the Chorus Vinnie Colaiuta plays a very light shuffle in 4/4, that gives at the song a country vibe.

 Here’s the download link for the full drum sheet music:

-Hello friends and visitors, here i am with a new stuff.
+Hi folks, here i am with a new stuff.
 I transcribed and put together in a folder three latin brazilian songs.
 If you don’t know how to approach and play this style of music listen and understand what they play is very important and can help you to learn the language of brazilian music.
 The folder includes the full drum sheet music for: Lei by Djavan, Chora tua Tristeza by Leny Andrade and Ladeira da Preguiça by Rosa Passos ( including the drum notation key).
 Here’s the download link: